g7sim/cmsimple-XH-CL/README.md

 * If You find bugs, please make an issue (or post in the forum).
 You may also make a fork and a push with Your solution.

+* For installation please see here above under Wiki